rfordatascience/tidytuesday/data/2019/2019-02-05/readme.md

 Hint: A useful summary statistic could be the 12-month (yearly) percent change in the Price Index (eg is the price index rising or falling?).

+We also have mortgage rates for fixed 30, fixed 15, and adjustable 5-1 Hybrids across time.
+Some of the data was only introduced in the 1990s and late 2000s, and as such some information can only be pulled from more recent data.

+Lastly, I have included some recession dates in the US - the Great Recession (2007) had some major effects across many industries and markets.
+You can read more about some of the recent changes [here](http://bit.ly/2019-week6) from Fortune.

 ### Grab the Data Here

 [House Price Index](state_hpi.csv)